30Piraten/snapflow/docs/test_results.md

 | Lambda Execution | Logs show processing | Logs confirmed processing | ✅ Passed |
 | DynamoDB Order | Order data stored | Data present | ✅ Passed |
 | IAM Policies | Least privilege verified | No excessive permissions | ✅ Passed |

 ---

-## **7. Additional Notes**
-- Screenshots and logs are stored in their respective files for validation.
-- AWS CLI outputs are captured in `.log` files for reference.
-- If needed, a short video demo can be created to show the full workflow.

----